noodleedoos/noodleverse/020 - Resources/Notes/Hypsodont Teeth.md

 ---
 # Function
 ~
-- in herbivores and omnivores for high rates of wear
+- the only teeth in herbivores, and omnivores for high rates of wear

 # Formation